sergiofasilva/object-state-history/README.md

 # Options

-In the constructor you can send as a second parameter an object with the options
+In the constructor you can send as a second parameter an object with the **options**.

 ## Limit